Effective April 11, 2011

 Directors have direct access to the executive management team of Otter Tail Corporation, generally through the Chief Executive Officer.
 However, Directors may also access individual executive officers related to their areas of expertise.
 The Board and its committees have the ability to obtain independent advisors at the expense of the Corporation as they deem necessary.

 Compensation for the Directors is determined by the Compensation Committee of the Board of Directors.
 The Compensation Committee consists solely of Independent Directors.
 The Committee will generally retain an outside consultant to establish appropriate peer groups for comparison purposes to assess the competitiveness of compensation provided to the Directors.
 Any such consultants shall be retained taking into consideration independence and effectiveness.
 Because the Corporation believes that Directors should have a stake in the outcome of the Corporation, Director compensation includes both cash and equity components.
-It is expected that Directors will meet Board-approved stock ownership guidelines.
+Present stock ownership requirement guidelines stipulate that 10,000 shares be obtained within five years of commencing Board service.

 Director Orientation and Continuing Education